Using Word Clouds in the Classroom

 Word Clouds are visual representations for text data, typically used to depict keyword metadata (tags) on websites or other digital documents.
 What counts with word clouds are the frequency with which a word is used.
 Word clouds are also known as Tag Clouds.

-My new favorite way to use Word Clouds is to copy the text of a resume and paste it into a Word Cloud Generator, such as Wordle.
-When I copy the text into Wordle, common themes and experiences immediately appear.
+My new favorite way to use Word Clouds is to help graduate students in their job searches.
+I copy the text of a resume and paste it into a Word Cloud Generator.
+When I copy the text into a word cloud generator, common themes and experiences immediately appear.

 - Put your lesson plan into a word cloud to create a word cloud of what you will be learning about.
 This could also be part of your entire course outline used at the beginning of a course.